 1 Special Offer Emails

 Be careful with special offer emails.
 This is the kind of stuff that’s nearly guaranteed to end up in the “Promotional” tab in Gmail.
 It’s the kind of stuff that people get really annoyed with.
-When you send a special offer, make sure you segment your lists first.
-You don’t want to send an discount code to someone who just paid full price yesterday.
+When you send a special offer, segment your audience and use personalization to ensure the offer is relevant.
+You don’t want to send a discount code to someone who just paid full price yesterday.

 When there is real value for the customer, there can be real value for the business too.
 As long as you maintain that balance, special offers can be a win-win.